danimashu/sudamos/README.md

 ### Configs

-Sudamos uses some 3rd party services which have to be setup and referenced via their API keys into the `config/application.yml` file.
-Basically, all the API keys and tokens of Sudamos are stored under that file, managed by the gem https://github.com/laserlemon/figaro.
+Sudamos uses some 3rd party services which have configured into the `config/application.yml` file.
+Basically, all the env vars of Sudamos are stored under that file, managed by the gem https://github.com/laserlemon/figaro.

 #### List of 3rd party services